TS3Tools/TS3UpdateScript/README.md

 - Backup as rollback, if the newer TeamSpeak server version is not compatible or not working
 - Deletes old logs, if you want to
 - Informs online clients via poke message, if you want to
-- Keeps rollback Backup, if you want to
+- Keeps rollback Backup, if you want to (parameter '--keep-backups')
 - Cronjob (CRON) for (weekly) fully automated update process (it's manually adjustable)

 Work flow of the script